JacobPaxton/data_science_notes/notes_v4.md

     * Matrix decomposition: express one matrix as multiple smaller matrices
     * Matrix approximation: use small imprecise matrices to predict large matrix
 ### Linear Algebra for Feature Reduction
+- Tensor: any-dimensional mathematical object, ex: 1D tensor is a vector
 - Vector: one-dimensional array describing an observation in multiple dimensions
 - Vector Space: a collection of vectors that can be added/multiplied, with rules
 - Rank: dimensions of the vectors in a vector space (describes rows and columns)